Pixel-Inconsistency Modeling for Image Manipulation Localization

 \subsection{Local Pixel Dependency Modeling}

 According to the nature of demosaicing algorithms, the pixel correlation regularity of a given pixel largely depends on its neighboring pixels \cite{cao2009accurate, cao2009accurate2}.
 Moreover, the pixel regularity can be modeled by linear demosaicing formulas \cite{cao2009accurate, li2016color}.
 However, these traditional methods exhibit limited forgery detection performance.
 Inspired by \cite{yu2020searching, su2021pixel, liu2012extended}, we propose to model the local pixel dependency by integrating the traditional demosaicing ideas into convolutional operations.

-In the Local Pixel Dependency Encoder, we place Pixel Difference Convolution (PDC) heads on the top of each transformer block, as they can naturally model the pixel dependency in local image regions in a learning-based fashion.
+In the Local Pixel Dependency Encoder, we place Difference Convolution (DC) heads on top of each transformer block to model pixel dependency in local image regions in a learning-based fashion.
+Our designed Difference Convolutions (DC) are performed at the token level, with each token representing a very small image block.
+Compared to processing individual pixels, the 4$\times$4 image block provides a more expressive representation for performing difference convolutions.
+Our method significantly reduces computational costs while effectively capturing pixel inconsistencies in local image regions.
+Moreover, we adopt MLP layers in each transformer block to further enhance the learning of local pixel dependencies within each block.

-Fig.~\ref{FFM} (a). depicts the architecture of the designed Pixel Difference Convolution (PDC) head.
-The feature $f_{l}^{'}$ is firstly fed forward to two pixel difference convolution modules: Central Pixel Difference Convolution (CPDC) and Radial Pixel Difference Convolution (RPDC).
-By exploiting CPDC and RPDC, the local pixel dependencies can be effectively modeled, enhancing the final forgery localization performance.
-Fig.~\ref{FFM}. (b) presents the details of CPDC and RPDC.
-We first calculate the pixel difference within local feature map regions for a given input feature map.
-Then, we respectively convolve the two pixel-difference feature maps with the corresponding convolutional weights, resulting in CPDC and RPDC feature maps.
-The CPDC operation can be formulated as:
+Fig.~\ref{FFM} (a). depicts the architecture of the designed Difference Convolution (DC) head.
+The input feature $f_{l}^{in}$ is firstly fed forward to two difference convolution modules: Central Difference Convolution (CDC) and Radial Difference Convolution (RDC).
+By exploiting CDC and RDC, the local pixel dependencies can be effectively modeled, enhancing the final forgery localization performance.
+Fig.~\ref{FFM}. (b) presents the details of CDC and RDC.
+The input tokens, which are the output of transformer blocks in the Local Pixel Dependency Encoder, are reshaped into a 2D feature $f_{l}^{in}$.
+We first calculate the difference within local feature map regions for a given input feature map.
+Then, we respectively convolve the two pixel-difference feature maps with the corresponding convolutional weights, resulting in CDC and RDC feature maps.
+The CDC operation can be formulated as:

-Here, $x_{c}$ represents the center pixel in the local region $\Omega$, and $x_{i}$ represents the corresponding surrounding pixels.
-The $w_{i}$ values represent learnable convolutional weights.
-Similarly, the RPDC operation can be expressed as:
+Here, $x_{c}$ represents the center element in the local region $\Omega^{C}$, and $x_{i}$ denotes the corresponding surrounding elements.
+Each element in $\Omega^{C}$ or $\Omega^{R}$ depicted in Fig.~\ref{FFM} (b) represents a token.
+The $w_{i}^{C}$ values represent learnable convolutional weights.
+Similarly, the RDC operation can be expressed as: